The Lost Generation Operations & Overview at the University of North Texas (UNT)

 Expansion

-Your Involvement will have Significant Reach and Impact both far and wide - Please don't let your willingness to join TLG be dependent on rather or not you receive a leadership and/or mentor position; ALL members receive great opportunities!
+The Lost Generation has Plans and Projections to expand our services across the state of Texas & Beyond to different colleges/universitiesYour Involvement will have Significant Reach and Impact both far and wide - Please don't let your willingness to join TLG be dependent on rather or not you receive a leadership and/or mentor position; ALL members receive great opportunities!

 Social Media